 Assault vs Battery in Arizona

-Assault is generally considered to be less serious than battery.
-In Arizona, the three classes of assault are considered misdemeanors, while battery (also known as aggravated assault in Arizona) is a felony.
+Courts generally consider assault less serious than battery.
+Arizona considers the three classes of assault misdemeanors, while battery (also known as aggravated assault, in Arizona) is a felony.

 In Arizona, you don’t actually need to physically harm someone to be guilty of assault.
-Assault is even known as an “attempted battery” in some places; therefore, assault criminalizes the threat of harm itself, rather than requiring that any actual harm occur.
+Some states even refer to assault as an “attempted battery”; therefore, assault criminalizes the threat of harm itself, rather than requiring that any actual harm occur.
 This charge falls under Arizona’s violent crimes charges.

-On the other hand, battery (or aggravated assault) requires that real harm be done to another person.
+On the other hand, battery (or aggravated assault) requires the accused to actually cause real harm to the victim.
 In many ways, battery is the completion of assault.

 Therefore, assault is defined as an attempt or threat to injure another person, while battery occurs when there is actually harmful or offense contact with another person.